syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 {% endtabs%}

 * [Resource](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorOpeningEventArgs_Resource): Gets the resource of an appointment under which the appointment is located.

-#### RecurringAppointmentBeginningEdit Event

-The opening of recurrence popup editor dialog can be handled using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.

-`EditMode` : Get or Sets the edit mode to perform the edit option to edit the occurrence or series for recurrence appointment.
-The default value of `EditMode` is `User.`

-* User: The default editor content dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
-* Occurrence: Edit the particular occurrence alone in a recurrence appointment.
-The default editor content dialog will not appear.
-* Series: Edit the entire series in a recurrence appointment.
-The default editor content dialog will not appear.

-{% tabs %}
-{% highlight c# tabtitle="MainWindow.xaml.cs" hl_lines="1" %}
-this.scheduler.RecurringAppointmentBeginningEdit += scheduler_RecurringAppointmentBeginningEdit;

-private void scheduler_RecurringAppointmentBeginningEdit(object sender, RecurringAppointmentBeginningEditEventArgs e) {
-	// Get or set the edit mode to perform the edit option var editMode = e.EditMode;
-}
-{% endhighlight %}
-{% endtabs%}

 ## Visible/Collapse the built-in editors in appointment editor dialog